o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/text-to-speech-cgp.md

 If you don't meet the prerequisites, follow the steps in [Enabling Gems](/docs/userguide/gems/using-project-configurator.md) to add **Cloud Gem Text\-to\-Speech** in the Project Configurator\.
 For information on creating a project and deployment stacks, see [Tutorial: Getting Started with Cloud Canvas](/docs/userguide/gems/cloud-canvas/tutorial.md)\.

-## Using the Text to Speech Cloud Gem Portal<a name="cloud-canvas-cloud-gem-text-to-speech-cgp-using-the-text-to-speech-gem-cloud-gem-portal"></a>
+## Using the Text to Speech Cloud Gem Portal {#cloud-canvas-cloud-gem-text-to-speech-cgp-using-the-text-to-speech-gem-cloud-gem-portal}

 In the Cloud Gem Portal, on the **Cloud Gems** page, choose **Text to Speech**\.

 ![\[Choose Text to Speech in the Cloud Gem Portal.\]](/images/userguide/cloud_canvas/cloud-canvas-cloud-gem-text-to-speech-cgp-1.png)

 The initial portal includes a **Speech Library**, **Characters**, and **Generated Packages** tabs\.
 These are the only tabs that you need to get started\.
-For information about the other tabs, see [Configuring Runtime Capabilities and Caching](/docs/userguide/gems/cloud-canvas/text-to-speech-runtime.md) and [Text\-to\-Speech Troubleshooting Features](/docs/userguide/gems/cloud-canvas/text-to-speech-details.md#cloud-canvas-cloud-gem-text-to-speech-details-troubleshooting)\.
+For information about the other tabs, see [Configuring Runtime Capabilities and Caching](/docs/userguide/gems/cloud-canvas/text-to-speech-runtime.md) and [Text\-to\-Speech Troubleshooting Features](/docs/userguide/gems/cloud-canvas/text-to-speech-details#cloud-canvas-cloud-gem-text-to-speech-details-troubleshooting)\.

 ![\[Text to Speech Cloud Gem initial screen\]](/images/userguide/cloud_canvas/cloud-canvas-cloud-gem-text-to-speech-cgp-2.png)